What do you use to dye Easter Eggs?

 The stronger colors, like beets and turmeric set pretty quickly, but you’ll want to keep the others soaking longer.
 Your egg colors won’t be as vibrant as the fake ones, but you also aren’t risking neurological and other harmful side-effects from the petroleum-derived food colors.
 Which is a big win in my book!

 Feel free to mix and match foods and colors to make different shades, too!
 Red cabbage water plus turmeric water mixed together look brown, but make a nice green egg as well!

 Worried about wasting all that food?
 You don’t have to!
 The carrot and spinach pulp, as well as the purple cabbage, beet, and berries can all go into smoothies.
 If you want to use all the food waste, be sure to add the vinegar after straining, instead of before.

 You can even save the “dye” water to color the eggs themselves, or add to food later, too!
 Just heat the colored water to a boil, then drop the shelled egg in and let soak for a few minutes.
 When you’re done making eggy art, freeze the colored water in ice cube trays so you can use as much or as little as you like for various dishes, to spread out all that vinegar flavor!

 Vinegar is a great substitute for lemon juice in smoothies to cut the “green” and “earthy” flavors from spinach and beets.
 So toss a few beets, carrots, cabbages, spinach, or juice water ice cubes into a smoothie.
 You can even toss in a cube of turmeric water while you’re at it!

-The acidity of tomatoes will also mask vinegar, so you can use the onion or cabbage water to boil noodles or rice for a tomato sauce dish like MOMables Baked Pasta or Busy MOMs Lasagna, or sub for some water in a soup like MOMables Hearty Vegetable Soup or a minestrone that will have tomatoes in it!
+The acidity of tomatoes will also mask vinegar, so you can use the onion or cabbage water to boil noodles or rice for a tomato sauce dish like MOMables Baked Pasta or sub for some water in a soup like MOMables Hearty Vegetable Soup or a minestrone that will have tomatoes in it!